Learn more about the three types of food safety hazards, how to prevent them, and the most significant cases related to them.

-These hazards contaminate raw materials and finished products as a result of exposure to potential sources.
-Contamination by food safety hazards can occur anywhere in the food supply chain including harvesting, transit, processing, packaging, delivery, serving, and even storage.
+These hazards contaminate raw materials and finished products due to exposure to potential sources.
+Contamination by food safety hazards can occur anywhere in the food supply chain, including harvesting, transit, processing, packaging, delivery, serving, and even storage.

-Food safety hazards can either be innately present in foods or can be introduced from external sources.
-Different foods have their affinity to particular food safety hazards.
-An example would be the high affinity of peanuts to potent fungal toxins such as aflatoxin.
-Since this type of food safety hazard can be lethal with long-term exposure, strict food safety laws have been established for them.
+Food safety hazards can either be naturally present in foods or be introduced from external sources.
+Different foods have their association with particular food safety hazards.
+An example would be the high relationship of peanuts to potent fungal toxins such as aflatoxin.
+Since this type of food safety hazard can be deadly with long-term exposure, strict food safety laws have been established for them.

-Any type of food safety hazard has the potential to cause significant foodborne illnesses and injury especially for immunocompromised individuals such as the elderly, children, and pregnant women.
-All food handlers must be aware of the basic information about food safety hazards.
+Any type of food safety hazard can potentially cause significant foodborne illnesses and injury, especially for immunocompromised individuals such as the elderly, children, and pregnant women.
+All food handlers must know basic information about food safety hazards.
 This task is the first step in knowing how to address them properly.

 What are the 4 types of food safety hazards?

 Each category describes the nature of the food safety hazard and gives food handlers an idea of the proper practices needed to control them.
-Food safety hazards can be any of the following:

 Depending on factors such as the level of contamination, the likelihood of occurrence, and the potential damage it can cause, these food safety hazards can mildly or significantly affect public health.